Category Archives: Fiction

 Posted in Fiction | Leave a comment

 NOTE: If you haven’t been following this from the beginning, and if you want to know the full sequence of events, start with the introduction.
 Click on Archives on the right.
-Daisy parks her shiny new car a few spaces away … Continue reading
+We stand in front of a painting of six identical … Continue reading

 Posted in Fiction | Leave a comment